Pixel-art scaling algorithms: xBR family

 Super xBR is an algorithm developed by Hylian in 2015.
 It uses some combinations of known linear filters along with xBR edge detection rules in a non-linear way.
-It works in two passes and can only scale an image by two (or multiples of two by reapplying it and also has anti-ringing filter).
+It works in two passes and can only scale an image by two (or multiples of two by reapplying it and also has an anti-ringing filter).
 Super xBR+3D is a version with a 3D mask that only filters 2D elements.

 There is also a Super xBR version rewritten in C/C++.

 RotSprite

 RotSprite is a scaling and rotation algorithm for sprites developed by Xenowhirl.
 It produces far fewer artifacts than nearest-neighbor rotation algorithms, and like EPX, it does not introduce new colors into the image (unlike most interpolation systems).

 The algorithm first scales the image to 8 times its original size with a modified Scale2× algorithm which treats similar (rather than identical) pixels as matches.
-It then (optionally) calculates what rotation offset to use by favoring sampled points which are not boundary pixels.
+It then (optionally) calculates what rotation offset to use by favoring sampled points that are not boundary pixels.
 Next, the rotated image is created with a nearest-neighbor scaling and rotation algorithm that simultaneously shrinks the big image back to its original size and rotates the image.
 Finally, overlooked single-pixel details are (optionally) restored if the corresponding pixel in the source image is different and the destination pixel has three identical neighbors.

 Fast RotSprite

-Fast RotSprite is a fast rotation algorithm for pixel art developed by Oleg Mekekechko for Pixel Studio app.
-It's based on RotSprite but has better performance with slight quality loss.
-It's able to process larger images in realtime.
-Instead of the 8× upscale, Fast RotSprite uses single 3× upscale.
+Fast RotSprite is a fast rotation algorithm for pixel art developed by Oleg Mekekechko for the Pixel Studio app.
+It is based on RotSprite but has better performance with slight quality loss.
+It can process larger images in real-time.
+Instead of the 8× upscale, Fast RotSprite uses a single 3× upscale.
 Then it simply rotates all pixels with rounding coordinates.
 Finally, it performs 3× downscale without introducing new colors.
 As all operations on each step are independent, they can be done in parallel to greatly increase performance.